-These are just some of the costs associated with renting retail space.
+These are just some of the costs associated with renting retail spaces.
 Before signing a lease, it’s important to have a clear understanding of all the charges that will be included in your rent.

 Warehouse Space Costs

+Large spaces for rent can be found in warehouses.
 Warehouse spaces are available for lease at $1.00+ per square foot.
 Your rent cost for a 5000-square-foot space would be $5000 per year.
 When signing a lease for warehouse space, it’s important to be aware of the minimum square footage required by your local zoning laws.

 How Much Of My Budget Should Be My Monthly Rent?